So, you have decided to pack your bags and move somewhere else from GoDaddy webmail, right?

 - 10 GB email space with no option for storing files independently.

-In terms of cost, $6 per user per month (no less or more according to how much you pay) G Suite gives you
+In terms of cost, $6 per user per month (no less or more according to how much you pay) Google Workspace (formerly G Suite) gives you

 - Email under your own domain name.